 Employment Tribunals do not always look too kindly on employers who have decided to terminate the employment contract in this way.
 It is generally advised to take the disciplinary action or dismissal route.

-If an employee is sent to prison, it may be fair for the employer to dismiss the employee.
+If an employee is sent to prison, termination of employment in the event of a custodial sentence may be deemed fair.
 A dismissal will be considered legally fair when an employer can show that the reason for the dismissal was:

 - related to an employee’s conduct